Relocating to Charlotte from Massachusetts: 2026 Tax Guide

 THE MASSACHUSETTS EXODUS: ESCAPING THE MILLIONAIRE'S TAX

 Massachusetts executives and business owners are facing a new fiscal reality that is driving a historic wave of migration to the Southeast.
-The implementation of the "Millionaire's Tax"—a 4% surtax on annual income exceeding $1 million—has effectively raised the top state income tax rate to 9%.
-For high-net-worth individuals (HNWIs) in the Boston area, this represents a significant erosion of wealth that shows no signs of reversing.
-In contrast, North Carolina has maintained a competitive fiscal environment, recently lowering its flat income tax rate to 3.99%.
+The implementation of the "Millionaire's Tax" a 4% surtax on annual income exceeding $1 million has effectively raised the top state income tax rate to 9% [1].
+For high net worth individuals in the Boston area, this represents a significant erosion of wealth that shows no signs of reversing.
+In contrast, North Carolina has maintained a competitive fiscal environment, recently lowering its flat income tax rate to 3.99% [2].
+To see a personalized breakdown of your potential savings, use our Charlotte Wealth Arbitrage Calculator above.

 The mathematical advantage of relocating to Charlotte is staggering.
 For an executive earning $2 million annually, the state income tax bill in Massachusetts is approximately $130,000.
 In North Carolina, that same income is taxed at just $79,800.
-This single decision results in **$50,200 in annual income tax savings**.
+This single decision results in $50,200 in annual income tax savings.
 Over a decade, this represents over half a million dollars in wealth that can be redirected toward investments, family, or lifestyle rather than state coffers.
-This "tax arbitrage" is a primary driver for the current surge in Boston-to-Charlotte relocations.
+This "tax arbitrage" is a primary driver for the current surge in Boston to Charlotte relocations, which has seen North Carolina become the #1 destination for domestic migration with a net gain of +84,000 residents in the most recent year [3].

 The combination of the Millionaire's Tax, high property taxes, and the estate tax has created a "perfect storm" for Massachusetts residents.
-Charlotte offers a stable, predictable, and pro-growth alternative that respects wealth creation.
-As more Boston-area professionals realize that they can maintain their career trajectory in Charlotte's booming banking and fintech sectors while keeping significantly more of their earnings, the exodus from the Commonwealth to the Queen City is expected to accelerate through 2026 and beyond.
+A recent Bloomberg report highlighted a staggering $4.2 billion in net income outflow from Massachusetts in 2023 alone, directly following the implementation of the new tax, with top earners responsible for 70% of that outflow [5].
+Charlotte offers a stable, predictable, and pro growth alternative that respects wealth creation.
+As more Boston area professionals realize that they can maintain their career trajectory in Charlotte's booming banking and fintech sectors while keeping significantly more of their earnings, the exodus from the Commonwealth to the Queen City is expected to accelerate through 2026 and beyond.

 MASSACHUSETTS VS. CHARLOTTE COMPARISON: 8 KEY METRICS